bahtiyartan/troia/docs/62Components_.rst

 Custom TROIA Components
 =======================

-*Its possible to define custom business layer components and use them in different dialogs or other components.
+*Its possible to define custom business layer components and use instances of these components in different dialogs or other components.
 This sections aims to show how "custom components" are defined and used.*

 Introduction